iltommi/qdb-documentation/source/api/c.rst

     :end-before: doc-end-tag_iterate
     :dedent: 12

-Iteration prefetches the results to optimize network traffic and occurs on a snapshot of the database (concurrent operations are invisible).
+Iteration prefetches the results to optimize network traffic and occurs on a snapshot of the database.
 Once you are finished with an iterator, call :func:`qdb_tag_iterator_close`.
 When iteration reaches the final entry, :func:`qdb_tag_iterator_next` will return  :cpp:enum:`qdb_e_iterator_end`.

 Removing an entry correctly updates the associated tags, in other words, a removed entry will no longer be reported as tagged.